balvig/bricks/README.md

 ### Todo
 - [ ] TravisCI
+- [ ] Turn "setRotation" into an action instead for LED Matrix

 ### Nice to haves
 - [ ] Fix errors raised by `pio check` (mainly passing `Message` by value)